 Make use of Employee Assistance Programmes (EAP)

 If you have an EAP this is a perfect time for staff to be using it.
 These services can provide advice and guidance on all areas, including financial and emotional wellbeing.
+Click here for more on EAP programmes and how to find a provider.

 Share useful resources

 Think about virtual social events you can organise for your teams, such as pub quizzes or regular zoom calls.
 This will help furloughed staff to feel involved.
+We came up with some alternative staff events for Christmas, which would still be relevant throughout the year.

 Plan and forecast